madelio/MovieViewer/README.md

 - [x] List anything else that you can get done to improve the app functionality!
 * Added the deselection animation on static cells
 * Customized the bar controller UI to match the navigation controller
+* Added icons to the bar items on the bar controller

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):